Research Grants Council

 the Research Grants Council is Organised

-Council works in close partnership with the UGC and advises and
+council works in close partnership with the UGC and advises and reports

-reports to the Government through the UGC on matters within its
+to the Government through the UGC on matters within its purview.
+The organisational

-Council meets twice a year in Hong Kong, usually in June and in
+meets twice a year in Hong Kong, usually in June and in December.
+The

-December.
-The June meeting focuses on allocation of the Earmarked
+June meeting focuses on allocation of the Earmarked Research Grant.
+The

-Research Grant.
-The second meeting is devoted to resource allocation
+second meeting is devoted to resource allocation among various established

-Council is assisted in its work by the following four specialist subject
+is assisted in its work by the following four specialist subject panels

-panels consist predominantly of local academics, with some overseas
+consist predominantly of local academics, with some overseas academics.

 for research grants are assessed through peer review by panel members

-fields in Hong Kong or overseas.
-The panels report to the Council
+in Hong Kong or overseas.
+The panels report to the Council with recommendations

-(2) The former Physical Sciences and Engineering Panel was split
+2: The former Physical Sciences and Engineering Panel was split in two

-(3) The Humanities & Social Sciences Panel was retitled, becoming
+Humanities & Social Sciences Panel was retitled, becoming the Humanities,

-the Humanities, Social Sciences & Business Studies Panel in June
+Social Sciences & Business Studies Panel in June 1994.

-major collaborative research equipment and group research projects
+charged with selecting major collaborative research equipment and group

-for support by the Council through the Central Allocation funding
+research projects for support by the Council through the Central Allocation

 Allocation funding is provided in response to bids from the institutions